fresheneesz/stackinfo/README.md

 Change Log
 =========

+* 1.0.6 - exposing stacktrace.js's sourceCache so it can be consolidated with source caches from other modules
 * 1.0.4 - adding a firefox trace pattern
 * 1.0.3 - adding another chrome trace pattern (event handlers)
 * 1.0.2